 Application Proxies can help Secure and Scale HTTPS

-In the checkpoint security example above, the checkpoint security needs to be equipped with a blacklist (these guys are definitely not allowed in) or better, with a whitelist (a list of their own personnel with photos, etc.).
+In the checkpoint security example above, the checkpoint security needs to be equipped with a block list (these guys are definitely not allowed in) or better, with an allow list (a list of their own personnel with photos, etc.).

 This is similar to what an application proxy like the Barracuda Web Application Firewall does.
 If you care about web application security, what you really need is an application proxy-based solution that can look inside HTTPS and keep out malicious data.
 This is done via SSL offloading – where the proxy decrypts and inspects the HTTPS traffic and communicates using HTTP with the protected servers (with an option to re-encrypt the data stream to them, if needed).

 This ensures that all the encrypted traffic is thoroughly examined for malicious attacks or data leaks.